The Truth About Birth Control Pills and Hormones

 3. They shut down hormones called gonadotropins, which are responsible for your menstrual cycle.

-4. By interfering with these gonadotropins, ovulation is prevented and menstrual irregularities can improve.
+4. By interfering with these gonadotropins, ovulation is prevented, and some menstrual irregularities can improve.

-In order to feel happy, healthy and feeling overall great it requires having balanced hormones.
+In order to feel happy and healthy, you need to have balanced hormones.
 Here is some important information to note about the type of hormones:

 • There is no cross-reactivity.